Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

-In this section we will try to apply the results of Section 3 to answer \Cref{MainQuestion} for mapping class groups.
-That is, we would like to find a dichotomy for the finitely generated subgroups of our mapping class group, where either $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for every symmetric generating set of our subgroup, where $\alpha,\beta>0$ are dependent only on the mapping class group in question, or our subgroup cannot satisfy this property for any $\alpha,\beta>0$.
+In this section we will apply the results of Sections 2 and 3 to answer \Cref{MainQuestion} for virtual subgroups of mapping class groups.
+That is, we would like to find a dichotomy for the finitely generated virtual subgroups of our mapping class group, where either $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for every symmetric generating set of our subgroup, with $\alpha,\beta>0$ dependent only on the mapping class group in question, or our subgroup cannot satisfy this property for any $\alpha,\beta>0$.

 Answering this question for mapping class groups also answers it for any group that embeds as a subgroup of a mapping class group, which includes right-angled Artin groups.
 We will however deal with the right-angled Artin group case separately here.
 The reason for doing this is that right-angled Artin groups have a natural acylindrical action on an associated quasi-tree called the extension graph, and so in proving something about the growth of these groups we have to prove that we can quickly generate loxodromic elements on these extension graphs.
-This is analogous to an already known result for mapping class groups \cite{Mangahas2013}.
-In addition, the existence of these loxodromics has an application to the set of exponential growth rates of a right-angled Artin group.
+This is analogous to an already known result regarding the action of mapping class groups on curve complexes \cite{Mangahas2013}.
+In addition, the existence of these loxodromic elements has an application to the set of exponential growth rates of a right-angled Artin group.

-The other reason for treating right-angled Artin group separately is that the methods used are slightly simpler than those for mapping class groups, partly due to right-angled Artin groups being torsion-free, and so this being included should hopefully make the mapping class group section easier to follow.
+The other reason for treating right-angled Artin group separately is that, as they naturally act acylindrically on quasi-trees, the only reason we need to restrict ourselves to symmetric subsets is because of the method we use to find loxodromic elements.
+If a non-symmetric way of doing this were to be found, then a non-symmetric version of uniform product set growth would automatically follow from the results in this paper.

-In Section 4.1 we will give the necessary background on right-angled Artin groups and mapping class groups.
-In Section 4.2 we will prove our result for the quick generation of loxodromics in right-angled Artin groups, and in Section 4.3 we use this to obtain our product set growth result.
+In Section 4.1, we will recall some the necessary background information about right-angled Artin groups and mapping class groups.
+In Section 4.2, we will prove our result regarding the uniformly quick generation of loxodromic elements in right-angled Artin groups, and in Section 4.3 we use this to obtain a product set growth result.
 We then finish by extending this result to mapping class groups in Section 4.4.